-We work with preschoolers, children and teens to eliminate any improper oral habits and retrain the adaptive patterns of muscle function to support optimal growth and development of the orofacial structures (tongue, mouth, jaw and lips).
+We work with preschoolers, children, and teens to eliminate any improper oral habits and retrain the adaptive patterns of muscle function to support optimal growth and development of the orofacial structures (tongue, mouth, jaw and lips).

-We work closely with other team members which may include your child’s Dentist, Orthodontist, ENT and other professionals as the need presents to provide your child with the most effective treatment plan and outcomes.
+We work closely with other team members which may include your Dentist, Orthodontist, ENT and other professionals as the need presents to provide our client with the most effective treatment plan and outcomes.